AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 In other words: Kconfig files describe configuration options and '.config' files assign their values.

-## Appendix C: Pitfall when using different configuration interfaces
+## Appendix C: Pitfall when using Different Configuration Interfaces
 In the current configuration flow the user can choose to configure RIOT using the menuconfig graphical interface or writing '.config' files by hand.